 Margam Sands or Morfa Beach is a 2½ mile long sandy beach which stretches from the Kenfig river to the harbour at Port Talbot.
 It is privately owned by the steel works which backs its north-western end.
-Despite the industrialisation it is good for surfing, kite-surfing and windsurfing - surf conditions best towards the high tide.
+Despite the industrialisation it is good for fishing, surfing, kite-surfing and windsurfing - surf conditions best towards the high tide.
 The beach is mostly fine sand backed by a sea wall and dunes, and usually an unsightly tideline of assorted marine debris.

 Dogs are allowed at all times.
 About 250 yards from the breakwater at the northern end of the beach are the remains of the SS Amazon, wrecked in 1908.
 The photo (above) was taken at mid tide.